 This course provides class instruction in advanced techniques of classical guitar.
 Topics to be covered will include the study of history and literature for guitar, arranging for guitar and learning to deal with performance problems.
-Regardless of the repeatability assigned to individual courses, enrollments in any family of courses may not exceed four.

 MUSIC-259 Advanced Guitar Ensemble (Performance)